 Is that not, in essence, what the current National Director of Public Prosecutions (NDPP), Mokotedi Mpshe, told the nation on Monday?
 That although there was nothing in Zuma’s representations to cause the National Prosecuting Authority to reconsider the ”substantive merits” of the case, the ”abuse of process” by Leonard McCarthy had rendered the National Prosecuting Authority’s (NPA) hands dirty and thus the case unwinnable?

-Most in the ANC believe—as Mac Maharaj put it in a radio interview on Monday—that “the rot that set in under the Mbeki era is now being exposed”.
+Most in the ANC believe — as Mac Maharaj put it in a radio interview on Monday — that ”the rot that set in under the Mbeki era is now being exposed”.
+Is it being exposed, or is it being allowed to spread even deeper?

 In a statement following the NPA decision, South African Communist Party boss, Blade Nzimande, sneered that the media was engaged in the diversionary tactic of ”focusing on how information may have gotten into the hands of Zuma’s lawyers … That’s not the issue.
 The issue is that organs of state have been abused.”